Measures

 Comparing Programs (Profunctors)

-While the three quality pillars define a program’s absolute placement on the evaluation lattice (the characteristic morphism), Topos also provides relational tools to measure the “distance” or “overlap” between two programs.
+While the four quality pillars define a program’s absolute placement on the evaluation lattice (the characteristic morphism), Topos also provides relational tools to measure the “distance” or “overlap” between two programs.
 In our category-theoretic model, these are Profunctors.

 Note